-Room occupancy in the final quarter of 2020 saw a downturn in occupancy levels across all 3 months of October, November and December.
-These fell by 41, 23 and 33 percentage points respectively when compared with 2019.
+Room occupancy [footnote 1] in the final quarter of 2020 saw responding hotels reporting substantially lower occupancy levels across all 3 months of October, November and December.
 Bed occupancy levels followed a similar pattern.
 On the 1 October, Conwy, Denbighshire, Flintshire and Wrexham followed by Bangor on the 10 October saw local lockdowns imposed.
-A firebreak lockdown across Wales began on 23 October to 9 November.
-New restrictions began from Midnight on 19 December (Alert Level 4) which restricted the movement of people and saw the closure of accommodation businesses except those for essential use.
+A firebreak lockdown across Wales took place from 23 October to 9 November.
+New restrictions began from midnight on 19 December (Alert Level 4) which restricted the movement of people and saw the closure of accommodation businesses except for essential use.

 Some occupancy rates for individual hotels may be slightly higher than they would have been in a normal year as some rooms/units may have been taken out of operation due to the need for social distancing.
 The data reported during October to December is based on net occupancy which refers only to those businesses that were open and who provided data during this period.

 Room and bedspace occupancy were affected across all four quarters of the year, with October to December quarterly average at 29 percentage points.